ista-vamos/QuAK/experiments/README.md

 You can run the experiments inside the built image by the following command:

 ```
+# run the inclusion experiments (Figure 2 and Figure 3)
 docker run --rm -ti -v "$(pwd)/results":/opt/quak/experiments/results quak ./run-inclusion.sh

+# run the constant-check experiments (Figure 4)
+docker run --rm -ti -v "$(pwd)/results":/opt/quak/experiments/results quak ./run-constant.sh
 ```

-Running the experiments takes many hours on a multi-core system.
+Running the inclusion experiments takes many hours on a multi-core system.
 If you want to run the experiments only on a subset of automata, you can specify the option `--num=X`, where `X` is the number of automata.
 Then, the experiments will run only on the first `X` generated automata, which means `X*X` configurations are going to be executed.
 ```
 docker run --rm -ti -v "$(pwd)/results":/opt/quak/experiments/results quak ./run-inclusion.sh --num=3
 ```